-The pillows of Unit II lie atop ~6 m of hyaloclastite (Unit III) (Figs. F9, F25) consisting of gravel- to sand-sized glassy material, larger hyaloclastite fragments, and/or small pods (~5-15 cm) of aphyric basalt (Sections 324-U1350A-24R-3 through 24R-4.
-The rocks in the aphyric basalt pods appears to be petrographically similar to those of Unit II above, but on the whole the material is a sufficiently different facies of hyaloclastite to merit is own division and represents a thin series of autobrecciated inflation units.
-The lowermost ~1 m of core material of Unit III in Section 324-U1350A-24R-4 consists of gravel and pebble-sized fragments only, preventing identification of the contact between Unit III and the underlying volcanic succession.
+The pillows of Unit II lie atop ~6 m of hyaloclastite (Unit III) (Figs. F9, F25) consisting of gravel- to sandsize glassy material, larger hyaloclastite fragments, and/or small pods (~5-15 cm) of aphyric basalt (Sections 324-U1350A-24R-3 through 24R-4.
+The aphyric basalt pods appear to be petrographically similar to Unit II above, but on the whole the hyaloclastite is a sufficiently different facies to merit is own division and represents a thin series of autobrecciated inflation units.
+The lowermost ~1 m of Unit III in Section 324-U1350A-24R-4 consists of gravel and pebble-size fragments only, preventing identification of the contact between Unit III and the underlying volcanic succession.

-The lowermost ~19 m thick sequence (Unit IV) (Fig. F9) consists of Cores 324-U1350A-25R and 26R with extremely high recovery (>90%).
-These cores preserve a stack of ~0.1-0.5 m thick plagioclase (~6%) phyric pillow lavas, including the sedimentary material that occurs between individual pillow lavas (Fig. F22).
-Glassy rinds and thick, chilled margins can be readily examined, and pillow/pillow and pillow/ sediment contacts are abundant throughout.
-Thermal alteration effects can be observed at most basalt/sediment contacts, especially in examples where the pillow lava actively injected into soft sediment.
+The lowermost, ~19 m thick sequence (Unit IV) (Fig. F9) consists of Cores 324-U1350A-25R and 26R with extremely high recovery (>90%).
+These cores preserve a stack of ~0.1-0.5 m thick plagioclase-phyric pillow lavas (~6% plagioclase), including the sedimentary material that occurs between individual pillow lavas (Fig. F22).
+Glassy rinds and thick, chilled margins can be examined readily, and pillow/pillow and pillow/sediment contacts are abundant throughout.
+Thermal alteration effects can be observed at most basalt/sediment contacts, especially in examples where the pillow lava was injected into soft sediment.
 The encasement of some pillow units within sediment indicates that the substrate onto and into which the pillow lavas were extruded was unconsolidated and/or fluidized by the entry of hot lava.

-Thin section examination shows that crystallites in well-preserved glass rims are mainly plagioclase and clinopyroxene but that spinel is not present in the basalts of Hole U1350A.
+Thin section examination shows that crystallites in well-preserved glass rims are mainly plagioclase and clinopyroxene; spinel is not present in the basalts of Hole U1350A.
 Groundmass textures consist of networks of interlocking acicular plagioclase around which both clinopyroxene and titanomagnetite have crystallized to varying proportions, depending on grain size and rate of cooling.
-Only in the transition succession of Subunit IIIb do some well-developed networks of interlocking clinopyroxene and plagioclase occur as clumps or aggregates at all grain sizes.
+Only in the transitional succession of Subunit IIb do some well-developed networks of interlocking clinopyroxene and plagioclase occur as clumps or aggregates at all grain sizes.